sparsity-xyz/sparsity-demo/fibonacci-js/README.md

 docker run --rm -ti -e HOST=172.17.0.1 sparsityxyz/bridge:latest
 ```

-Once you see the following signal in the terminal:
+Once you see the following signal in the terminal, it indicates that the bridge service has started and is running.
+You can now proceed to the next section.

 ```
 I[2025-03-19|23:10:20.791] All historical data processed                module=eventListener
 ```

-it indicates that the bridge service has started and is running.
-You can now proceed to the next section.

 ### 4. Start the Fleet
 The **Fleet** service triggers the Sparsity execution session upon receiving signals from the host chain via the Bridge service.